PeerHerholz/BIDSonym/README.rst

 Additionally, the user can choose to evaluate the sidecar JSON files regarding potentially sensitive information, like for example participant names and define a list of fields which information should be deleted.

-**Using BIDSonym ensures that you can make collected neuroimaging data available for others without violating subjects' privacy or anonymity (depending on the regulations of the country you're in).**
+**Using BIDSonym can help you can make collected neuroimaging data available for others without violating subjects' privacy or anonymity (depending on the regulations of the country you're in).**

 .. intro-marker